OpenSourceEconomics/econ-project-templates/docs_template/source/getting_started/customising_the_template.md

 ### Changing tool options

 Finally, you can update options of the included tools.
-The pre-commit hooks (specified in `.pre-commit-config.yaml`) may require adjustments to align with your project's needs.
+The hooks (specified in `.pre-commit-config.yaml`) may require adjustments to align with your project's needs.
 Refer to the {ref}`pre_commit_hooks` section for more details.

 ## Next steps